 The drop in church attendance has most likely only increased the proportion of true believers in the church.
 There is therefore no need to worry about falling numbers.
 Christianity is not about to die out.
 The church is not necessarily on its death-bed.
 The institution may be stressed.
 We are certainly finding it increasingly difficult to maintain our top-heavy centralised administration, our historic buildings and our full-time professional clergy, yet in the pews there remains a viable remnant community of God's people.

-So then, under the shadows of the "secular city" and within socialized institutional Christianity, there exists a remnant worshipping community of believers ready to be discipled in the faith.
+So then, under the shadows of the "secular city" and within socialised institutional Christianity, there exists a remnant worshipping community of believers ready to be discipled in the faith.
 The management of this "two or three gathered together" is not a size promotional one, but is rather the shaping of a worshipping community of believers bound together in love, reaching out to the lost.
 The church is God's remnant people bowed before him.
-Our business is to realize that truth.
+Our business is to realise that truth.

 ii] The remnant and the Anglican church